 I’ll likely turn this concept into a video course in the future.
 But my point here is that one of the negatives at least in my perception was the limited upside.
 You pour a ton of work into something that’ll sell for so little, if you can even get it to sell at all (continue to the next point to see what I mean).

 It’s hard to get your book noticed at first.
 It’s hard to get those first one or two book reviews or break into the top rankings.
 This is why promotion matters so much.
 If you plan on writing a book on Amazon do not make the mistake of thinking the project is complete once the book is finalized.
 That’s only 40% of the battle.
 Marketing/selling is the other 60% and you need to be prepared to either do this or pay somebody to do it for you.
 Otherwise your book WILL NOT sell.

 Formatting was easier than expected.
-I uploaded a Word document directly into Amazon and had very few issues with formatting, if any.
+I uploaded a Word document directly to Amazon and had very few issues with formatting.

 Editing the actual content is harder than I thought and more frustrating.
 I should have hired an editor from the start.
 Lesson learned.

 Relatively speaking, non-fiction or self improvement ebooks like mine are just a tiny piece of the self-publishing ecosystem.
 On various eBook websites you’ll often see 10 or 15 book categories and non-fiction is just one.
 Sometimes it’ll be two but that’s rare.
 Whereas fiction will be divided into romance, sci-fi, mystery, horror, fantasy, and so many others.
 And each of those categories has a ton of books and a ton of readers and followers.

 The Verdict: Is It Worth it to Self Publish a book on Amazon’s KDP Platform?

 Based on the pros and cons above, I’d say that if your only objective is to share information you know and turn that into revenue, you’re better off looking into consulting, coaching, or creating a video course that you can sell for a much higher price point than an eBook.